JoJoonBalSsa/Taint-Bomb/README.md

 <!-- Plugin description -->
-  Taint Bomb is a one click auto Java obfuscator intelliJ plugin, with light but strong obfuscate feature.
+  Taint Bomb is a one click auto Java obfuscator IntelliJ plugin, with light but strong obfuscate feature.
 It analysis project's source codes with Taint Analysis and set obfuscate level by defined sensitivity.
   If you want to report a bug or request a feature, please feel free to leave an [issue](https://github.com/JoJoonBalSsa/Taint-Bomb/issues).

   ---